Skip to main content

 With whom we will be sharing the data

-Your Local ERO will share your personal data with external organisations detailed below which are providing the IT systems and support to allow the Voter Authority Certificate application service to operate effectively.
+Your ERO will share your personal data with external organisations detailed below which are providing the IT systems and support to allow the Voter Authority Certificate application service to operate effectively.

 We will share your personal data with: